-Barrett, a Republican, was the representative for South Carolina’s 3rd congressional district from 2003 to 2010.
+Barrett was the representative for South Carolina’s 3rd congressional district and was a Republican.
+He served from 2003 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Barrett is shown as a purple triangle. (analysis methodology)
+Barrett is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Barrett sponsored bills primarily in these issue areas:

 From Jan 2003 to Dec 2010, Barrett missed 779 of 5,966 roll call votes, which is 13.1%.
 This is much worse than the median of 3.1% among the lifetime records of representatives serving in Dec 2010.
-ProPublica has tracked 620 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|